codacy/codacy-rubocop/docs/description/Rails_FindEach.md

-This cop is used to identify usages of `all.each` and change them to use `all.find_each` instead.
+Identifies usages of `all.each` and change them to use `all.find_each` instead.

 # Examples